2018 will mark Eide Industries’ 80th Anniversary, but as you can see the company’s roots go back over 100 years.

 In December 2013, the changing of the guard then saw Joe Belli elected as President, with Don Araiza taking on a mentoring position and overseeing all legal and contract issues.

-Today, Eide Industries continues to operate from a 41,000 square foot facility in Cerritos, California and specializes in the designing and building of sustainable shade structure solutions.
+Today, Eide Industries continues to operate in Cerritos, California and specializes in the designing and building of sustainable shade structure solutions.
 Including, but not limited to, architectural metal & fabric structures, kinetic shade systems, tensile structures, commercial awning and canopy systems, race transporter canopies, industrial sewn canvas products, and the list goes on and on.